lettergram/traversals/README.md

 Tree Traversals
 ======

-Various tree traversals for practics and use on austingwalters.com
+Various tree traversals for examples on austingwalters.com